OCA/connector-telephony/asterisk_click2dial/README.rst

     * In Odoo, the user clicks on the *Dial* button next to a phone number field in the partner view.

-    * Odoo connects to the FreeSWITCH Event Socket and FreeSWITCH makes the user's phone ring.
+    * Odoo connects to the Asterisk Manager Interface and Asterisk makes the user's phone ring.

     * The user answers his own phone (if he doesn't, the process stops here).

-    * FreeSWITCH dials the phone number found in Odoo in place of the user.
+    * Asterisk dials the phone number found in Odoo in place of the user.

     * If the remote party answers, the user can talk to his correspondent.

-2) Using Odoo to provide Caller ID Name in FreeSWITCH.
-To understand how to use this, please see get_caller_name.py, which should be installed per the instructions in the script on the Odoo/Odoo server.
+2) Using Odoo to provide Caller ID Name in Asterisk.
+To understand how to use this, please see the scripts mentioned below, which should be installed per the instructions in the script on the Odoo/Odoo server.
 This works for incoming and outgoing calls, per instructions in the script.

+    * On incoming phone calls, the Asterisk dialplan executes an AGI script "set_name_incoming_timeout.sh".

+    * The "set_name_incoming_timeout.sh" script calls the "set_name_agi.py"
+      script with a short timeout.

+    * The "set_name_agi.py" script will make an XML-RPC request on the Odoo server to try to find the name of the person corresponding to the phone number presented by the calling party.

+    * If it finds the name, it is set as the CallerID name of the call, so as to be presented on the IP phone of the user.

+    It also works on outgoing calls, so as to display the name of the callee on the SIP phone of the caller.
+For that, you should use the script "set_name_outgoing_timeout.sh".

-3) *Open Caller*.
-Here is how it works :
+3) *Open Caller* Here is how it works :

-    * When the user clicks on the phone icon, Odoo sends a query to the FreeSWITCH Manager Interface to get a list of the current phone calls.
+    * When the user clicks on the phone icon, Odoo sends a query to the Asterisk Manager Interface to get a list of the current phone calls.

     * If it finds a phone call involving the user's phone, it gets the phone number of the calling party.